PBM Reform Heats Up as Arkansas Law Faces Court Test: What HR Should Know

 - New Hampshire, which requires rebate disclosure.

 And the reform efforts are continuing this year.
-Here’s just one example of many: In New York, Assembly Bill A6546 was introduced in March and is currently under review.
-The bill mirrors HB1150, and if passed, would ban PBMs from owning, operating or controlling pharmacies in the state.
+In New York, Assembly Bill A6546 – introduced in March – mirrors the Arkansas law and would ban PBMs from owning or operating pharmacies.

-At the federal level, a bipartisan group of 39 state attorneys general recently wrote a letter urging Congress to enact legislation that would impose similar limits on PBM ownership and business models, signaling a growing national push for reform.
+At the federal level, a bipartisan group of 39 state attorneys general recently wrote a letter urging Congress to enact legislation that would impose similar limits on PBM ownership and business models.

 Emerging Care Models Are Gaining Traction